A Method for Evaluating Expert System Shells for Classroom Instruction

 How to Cite:

-Salim, M. & Villavicencio, A. & Timmerman, M. A., (2002) “A Method for Evaluating Expert System Shells for Classroom Instruction”, The Journal of Technology, Management, and Applied Engineering 19(1).
+Salim, M. & Villavicencio, A. & Timmerman, M. A., (2002) “A Method for Evaluating Expert System Shells for Classroom Instruction”, Journal of Industrial Technology 19(1).